rodneyg/MobileBluetoothReact/README.md

 # MobileBluetoothReact App

-This app scans for nearby Bluetooth Low Energy (BLE) devices and displays them in a list.
-It supports both iOS and Android.
+This app scans for nearby Bluetooth Low Energy (BLE) devices, displays them in a list and supports both iOS and Android.

 This README provides information for developers to set up and run the app, as well as for QA engineers to test the builds.